conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 You can use all the Kafka security protocols; `PLAINTEXT`, `SASL_PLAINTEXT`, `SASL_SSL` and `SSL`.
 For these security protocols we support all SASL mechanisms; `PLAIN`, `SCRAM SHA`, `OAuthBearer`, `Kerberos` etc.

-Provide Gateway with the environment variables to connect to Kafka, these start with a `KAFKA_` prefix.
+Provide Gateway with the environment variables to connect to Kafka.
+Use the variables that start with a `KAFKA_` prefix as it is Gateway's connection to **Kafka**.

 ```yaml
 conduktor-gateway: